 Welcome to The George Inn, Wedmore an ancient Coaching Inn and one of the oldest and most prominent buildings in this large village.

 All ground floor areas have now been refurbished in harmony with the character of the building whilst introducing a contemporary twist.
-We also have three beautifully refurbished en suite double bedrooms, and will have a further five in due course.
+The George Inn is also proud to offer five beautifully refurbished en suite double bedrooms.

 We open all day from midday with roaring log fires in the winter and a lovely sunny garden in the summer.